Dope-Otaku/hr-connect-sql-server/Readme.md

 # HR Table Logic Implementation in a Microservice

-This document describes the logic implemented in the HR table in the HR Connect microservice.
+This Repository Contains the logic implemented in the HR table in the HR Connect microservice.

 ## HR Table